Glory of God Prayer Group, St. Cecilia Parish, Wa Diocese, Ghana - Let Your Light Shine

 Do gentiles also need water baptism for salvation?

 It is evident that both Peter and Philip didn’t think that only Jews needed water baptism for salvation.
 Why did they not think that way?
-They were instructed by Jesus himself to baptize all.
+They were instructed by Jesus himself to baptize ALL.
 Jesus said to them, “I have been given all authority in heaven and on earth.
 Go, then, to all peoples everywhere and make them my disciples: baptize them in the name of the Father, the Son, and the Holy Spirit.” -Matthew 28:18-19.
 Jesus instructed them to make disciples of all people and baptize them all.
 It’s clear that both Peter and Philip understood this instruction to include gentiles, so they baptized gentiles too.
 Who are we to question the instructions of Jesus when even Peter didn’t question them?

 Did Paul baptize gentiles or not?